“If your house is on fire, you need to get out of the house” —Frank Ocean

 “i. did. this. not ISLAND DEF JAM. that’s why you see no label logo on the artwork that I DID. guess it's my fault for trusting my dumbass lawyer and signing my career over to a failing company. fuck Def Jam & any company that goes the length of signing a kid with dreams & talent w/ no intention of following through. fuck em. now back to my day. i want some oatmeal and toast. brunch swag.”

-Not only was the album an internet success, Frank was able to send the biggest middle finger toward the label who left him without a rope to climb up from the abyss.
+Not only was the album an internet success, but Frank was also able to send the biggest middle finger toward the label who left him without a rope to climb up from the abyss.
 The first win was executing a release underneath their nose, but the true victory would come when Def Jam came running to sign Ocean, again.
 Based on Tricky’s 2016 testimony, three weeks after Nostalgia’s wildfire the label would attempt to court Frank like a kid from Atlanta with the latest viral trap hit.
 They didn’t even know about the name change and were the last label to the party―simply chasing after the noise, pulling out their checkbook for whoever was making all the ruckus.

 I can't help but wonder if this was all a part of Frank’s calculations, using their brash ignorance as leverage for more money, or more resources.
 He couldn’t wait to publicly denounce the label, but when the option came to sign with any label, he once again chose Def Jam.